INFJ

 - What cognitive functions does the INFJ use?

-- The INFJ stack is Introverted Intuition (dominant), Extraverted Feeling (auxiliary), Introverted Thinking (tertiary), and Extraverted Sensing (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The INFJ cognitive stack is Introverted Intuition (dominant), Extraverted Feeling (auxiliary), Introverted Thinking (tertiary), and Extraverted Sensing (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore INFJ in Depth